This event is not sponsored by the Alumni Association and does not fall under the benefits of a Founding Membership.

 For questions about registration or Continuing Education, please contact Martha Busby at email@example.com.

-Refunds: Refund requests must be received prior to April 15, 2019 in order to receive a full refund.
+Refunds: Refund requests must be received prior to October 25, 2019 in order to receive a full refund, otherwise there will a late cancellation fee.

 There is no known commercial support for this program.